 4. Dry and Remove Damaged Ceiling Materials

 Proper drying is imperative to repair water damaged ceilings.
 If any moister is left behind mold and mildew grow and can cause further damage and pose a serious health risk.
 Before moving on with this step it is important that you take great care when cutting out water damaged ceiling drywall.
 Be careful not to cut through any electric wires or other important parts of your home.

-Air flow is the best way to dry damp drywall.
+Airflow is the best way to dry damp drywall.
 Many homeowners lack the proper drying equipment to properly dry water damage to a ceiling.
-To get the proper airflow and to remove moisture entirely an industrial drying fan as shown in this image is exactly what you need.
+To get the proper airflow and to remove moisture entirely an industrial drying fan is exactly what you need.
 1-2 of these should do the trick.
 Point the fans directly at the area needing to dry, and to ensure the moisture leaves your home get a dehumidifier to remove the moisture left in the air.

-Other signs of material you will need to throw away are discolored drywall, pieces that have mold or mildew on them, soft wood, bulging drywall, etc. Once all these items have been removed you are ready to repair the ceiling.
+Check the ceiling for moisture after a day or two.
+If the area is dry, look for areas where the drywall or wood has become too warped or weak to be structurally sound.
+You will need to remove and throw away all the materials that are damaged.
+This included discolored drywall, pieces that have mold or mildew on them, softwood, bulging drywall, etc. Once these items have been removed, you are ready to repair the ceiling.